garbados/games/alleyways.md

-title: Alleyways
+# Alleyways

-Inspired by "Lovers and Dancers", solve mysteries and make friends.
+Inspired by [The Comfort of Strangers](http://comeoutandplay.org/2008_comfortofstrangers.php), solve mysteries and make friends.

 ## Overview